What should I expect?

 Do I need a ticket?

 Not usually!
 Most shows are free to the public.
 Some are special events, and if tickets are required, it’ll say so on the Tour Schedule.
-But every show is rather expensive for us to produce, so please consider giving a donation if you enjoy the show.
+But every show is rather expensive for us to produce, so please consider giving a donation.
 We also have VIP Packages for donors who would like some extra perks, like a special seating area, fun swag, and Peripatetic adulation.
 Contact our Head Honcho, IdiotString@gmail.com for more info about VIP Packages.

 How long is the performance?

-We expect Shakespeare or Space Wars to last about an hour.
-Arrive early (20 minutes or so) to see the ensemble setting up the stage; arrive late if you want; and feel free to leave any time.
-We understand that kiddos can be ready to do something new at any moment… and if you just happen to be passing by, you won’t miss any major plot points if you join us partway through.
+We expect our shows to last about an hour.
+Arrive a little early to stake out your spot and say hello to the Players; arrive late if you must; and feel free to leave any time — we understand that some kiddos can be ready to do something new at any moment.
+If you just happen to be passing by and see the show underway, never fear! you’re welcome to join us partway through.

 We think everyone will!
 Younger tots will like the physical acting and elementary schoolers will love the silly jokes, while middle schoolers will enjoy the way the ensemble interacts with the audience and use ingenious props to tell the stories.
 High-school-aged kids and adults can indulge their inner children and catch on to some of the more obscure jokes and references.